-The ACP-EU NDRR Project focuses on improving the government’s capacity to build physical and fiscal resilience to disasters.
-The project aims to:
+The ACP-EU NDRR Project focuses on improving the government’s capacity to build physical and fiscal resilience to disasters, in order to ensure shared prosperity.

 The technical assistance helps to improve the government’s capacity to build physical and fiscal resilience to disaster, by working on three components: